Unfortunately, we have much more demand than capacity and must deny many exceptional students.

 - Can I get on a waiting list in case someone doesn’t accept their spot in the Honors Program?

 We do not maintain waiting lists.
-We admit approximately 1500 students for the 725 spots available in the program, knowing that not all students will accept their spot.
+We admit approximately 1500 students for the 700-odd spots available in our first-year class, knowing that not all students will accept their spot.

 - I thought admission into Honors was guaranteed if I received a merit scholarship.